DonggeonDavidOh/DonggeonDavidOh.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our lastest work on safe RL with guaranteed optimaility has been posted on arXiv!
+Our lastest work on the optimality of RL under safety filtering has been posted on arXiv!